 Heinrich also discloses that the scheduler of its baseband processor can detect that the physical IPC interface is in an active state, and the application processor is awake, when the baseband processor transmits data to the application processor.
-Id., 9:50-62 ("In order to determine that real-time sensitive IPC" activities are being sent to the application processor 106, the scheduler 120 registers to the underlying physical IPC interface in order to receive notifications of state changes of the IPC interface.
+Id., 9:50-62 (emphasis added) ("In order to determine that real-time sensitive IPC activities are being sent to the application processor 106, the scheduler 120 registers to the underlying physical IPC interface in order to receive notifications of state changes of the IPC interface.
 The scheduler 120 can perform the determination that the application processor 106 is in the awake mode by receiving a notification that the physical IPC interface is in an active state.
 When the IPC interface enters an active state the scheduler 120 deems it appropriate to fire all registered lazy timers.
-In this way the non real-time sensitive IPC activities are sent to the application processor 106 at a time when the application processor 106 is in the awake mode due to the communication of a previous real-time sensitive IPC activity." (emphasis added)).
-Because Heinrich notes that the scheduling techniques described with respect to the baseband processor are also applicable to the application processor (see id., 12:52-55), Heinrich teaches that its application processor can include a scheduler that can detect that the physical IPC same techniques can be used to control transmission of data from the application processor to the baseband processor.
-Ex-1104, 12:52-55.

-interface is in an active state, and the baseband processor is awake.
-Id., 9:50-62, 12:47-64; Lin-¶96
+In this way the non real-time sensitive IPC activities are sent to the application processor 106 at a time when the application processor 106 is in the awake mode due to the communication of a previous real-time sensitive IPC activity.").
+Because Heinrich notes that the scheduling techniques described with respect to the baseband processor are also applicable to the application processor (see id., 12:52-55), Heinrich teaches that its application processor can include a scheduler that can detect that the physical IPC interface is in an active state, and the baseband processor is awake.
+Id., 9:50-62, 12:47-64.
+Lin-¶97